hfxcarl/NeuralDataHackathon2024/README.md

 ### code

 #### Python:
-  - segregation.py file contains the systems-segregation code that duplicates functionality of original Matlab code (see above).
+  - segregation.py file contains the segregation() code duplicating the functionality of original Matlab code (see above).
 There are two functions: segregate() and test().

 #### Matlab:
   - seg_test_matlab.m file contains a very simple example of loading a timeseries and calculating correlation coefficients, zscoring and thresholding these, then running the system-segregation function.